eufemianofp/eufemianofp/README.md

 # Hi there, I’m Eufemiano! 👋

-* I'm an experienced data scientist with background in statistics and engineering.
+* I'm an experienced data scientist with a background in statistics and engineering.
 * I'm passionate about applying statistical modelling, machine learning and design of experiments to improve the efficacy and efficiency of systems.
 * I'm currently learning about:
   - Causality